sveltekit-i18n/parsers/parser-default/README.md

 {{placeholder; placeholder_value:Interpolation value;}}
 ```

-You are allowed to use nested `placeholders` and `modifiers` within your modifier definition.
+You are allowed to use nested `placeholders` and `modifiers` within your modifier definition or include your own modifiers in [Options](#options)!
+See `parser-default` example in [Examples](https://github.com/sveltekit-i18n/lib/tree/master/examples).

 __Note that `;`, `:`, `{` and `}` characters are used as placeholder identifiers and separators, so you shouldn't use them within your definition keys and values.
 You should use their escaped form insead (`\\;`, `\\:`, `\\{` or `\\}`).__